Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 * Sorting by relevancy @martin ditto

 ## Searching by content type and controlling paging and sorting

+@martin I have added this in twice because it is mentioned twice on the features page on the wiki.
+Which one do you want me to remove? cheers.

 As with all the v1 ReST APIs paging can also be controlled, it's just done via the body rather than a query parameter.
 The results can also be sorted.
 The example body below shows how to execute a search to find all files ordered by the